How to Get an Apartment Rented in New York

 If you're with a brokerage that offers the latest tools in valuation, you're in luck.

-But most of us will have to rely on just good old-fashioned research and price comparison.
+But most of us must rely on good old-fashioned research and price comparison.

-If you’re a newer landlord, you’ll need to factor in your expenses for any work or renovation to the unit(s) and/or any loan payments to the bank, additional expenditure, plus add in a safety cushion.
+If you're a newer landlord, you'll need to factor in your expenses for any work or renovation to the unit(s), loan payments to the bank, additional expenditures, and a safety cushion.

 Remember that the lease term will also affect your outcome.

-Look online for similar units, similar features/amenities, within the same neighborhood.
+Look online for similar unitsand features/amenities within the neighborhood.

-Study both apartments currently on the market and those that have recently rented out.
+Study both apartments currently on the market and those recently rented out.

-It will also be helpful to look at units within the same building that have rented up to a year previously.
+It will also be helpful to look at units within the same building that have been previously rented for up to a year.

-An important aspect to consider is how long these units have sat on the market at their prices.
+An important aspect is how long these units have sat on the market at their prices.

 If your research has led you to a lower number, bring it up with the landlord.

-As a landlord, if you’re not willing to bring down the price, you can get creative by offering other incentives such as a month of free rent, free wifi, to cover gas or electricity, a gym membership discount, or foot the broker’s fee for the applicant.
+As a landlord, if you're unwilling to bring down the price, you can get creative by offering other incentives such as a month of free rent, free wifi to cover gas or electricity, a gym membership discount, or foot the broker's fee for the applicant.

 Figure Out Your Approval Criteria

-If you’re a landlord or a private property owner, you’ll need to decide who is going to be a good tenant.
+If you're a landlord or a private property owner, you'll need to decide who will be a good tenant.

-You most likely want tenants who will pay on time every month and are not going to cause disturbances in the building.
-However, everyone has his/her own criteria.
+You most likely want tenants who will pay on time every month and will not cause disturbances in the building.
+However, everyone has their criteria.

-Some landlords don’t do any kind of official check at all, but simply go by their “gut”.
+Some landlords don't do official checks but go by their "gut."
 This is left to the discretion of each property owner.

 The standard norm in New York City is to assess their income using a formula that requires the potential tenant to earn at least 40 times the monthly rent.

-Remember also to evaluate what kind of income paperwork you’ll want to look at.
+Remember to evaluate what kind of income paperwork you'll want to look at.

 Typically, these can be recent pay stubs, past tax returns or tax documents, past/current landlord references, letters of employment, and a copy of their photo ID to confirm identity.

-Nevertheless, this is not a rule nor law, and you can select any margin that you feel is appropriate for your needs.
+Nevertheless, this is not a rule or law; you can select any margin appropriate for your needs.

-If you’re unsure of how to pull up a potential renter’s credit report, there are plenty of resources online from sites like Experian to TransUnion.
+If you're unsure how to pull up a potential renter's credit report, there are plenty of online resources from sites like Experian to TransUnion.

-Fees can range anywhere from about $15 to $50, but the cost goes over to the applicant.
+Fees can range from about $15 to $50, but the cost goes to the applicant.

-Note that if you plan on charging a fee and having prospective tenants fill out your own application, you are legally prohibited from charging more than $20 for an application fee and credit check.
+Note that if you plan on charging a fee and having prospective tenants fill out their application, you are legally prohibited from charging more than $20 for an application fee and credit check.

-Once you receive the report, be sure to check the full history and report even if the score seems acceptable.
+Once you receive the report, check the entire history and report even if the score seems acceptable.

-Ask yourself some essential questions on if you’d be accepting guarantors or extra rent upfront in the event that the applicant doesn’t make enough or has less than stellar credit.
+Ask yourself some essential questions on whether you'd accept guarantors or extra rent upfront if the applicant doesn't make enough or has less than stellar credit.

-If you’re an agent, this one is easy as you can just ask the landlord or management company what their criteria is for potential clients.
+If you're an agent, this is easy, as you can ask the landlord or management company their criteria for potential clients.

-However, there are plenty of agents and brokers who want to represent their brand as the highest caliber and will often try to bring the most or over-qualified tenants to make a good impression.
+However, plenty of agents and brokers want to represent their brand as the highest caliber and will often try to bring the most or over-qualified tenants to make a good impression.

 This might be a good route if you'd like to strengthen your rapport with a landlord, but just as long as it doesn't cause the listing to sit on the market for too long.